tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 Finally, the client MUST generate a ClientHelloOuter message containing the
-"encrypted_client_hello" extension with the values as indicated above.
+"ech" extension with the values as indicated above.
 In
 particular,

 - cipher_suite contains the client's chosen HpkeCipherSuite;